-It's also possible to store your food storage cans outside, depending on the temperature, but make sure they will not rust.
+Living in a humid climate may cause your metal cans to rust.
 Rust will destroy your food.
 Quality #10 cans should be double enamel-coated, inside and out, so they won't rust unless they get nicked or dented.

 Being out in the elements generally makes your cans more likely to rust, but there are a few good spots to keep your food cool, if you're careful.
 A dry crawl space is one good spot.
 A garage is another, but a lot of times garages get pretty hot during the summer.
 If you feel your garage is too hot in the summer, don't hesitate to put your food storage somewhere cooler during those months.

 One word of caution about this: shifting climates — going from hot to cold and back again — generally isn't very good for your food.
 Another caution about the garage is you don't want to store your buckets next to gasoline, insecticides, or any other harmful chemicals.
 Plastic is porous, which could allow some of the toxic fumes these chemicals give off to enter your food.